rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 modules private code.
 This technique is classically known as "information hiding" and in computer sciences texts as "scope".
 Lets create a a more composable module called `SayingHi.Mod`.
-In addition to display "Hello World!" we want a public method (procedure in Oberon terminology) that can ask for a name and print out a salutation.
+In addition to displaying "Hello World!" we want a public method (procedure in Oberon terminology) that can ask for a name and print out a salutation.
 We will use the `SayingHi.Mod` module along with a newer version of `HelloWorld.Mod` named `HelloWorld2.Mod`.